PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 _Figure 8 — Using images instead of circles for the larger moons.
 Code: [`StepByStep/9-images`](../StepByStep/9-images)._

-The final code for this step can be found in [`StepByStep/9-images`](../StepByStep/9-images).
+The code for this step can be found in [`StepByStep/9-images`](../StepByStep/9-images).

 We finished the view for a single planet, but our app is prepared to display data for several other planets as well.
-To allow the viewer to switch planets, you will need to manage multiple views and joins, which will be covered in _Chapter 6_.
-After that, you can continue developing the rest of this application in the second part of this tutorial.
+To allow the viewer to switch planets, you will need to manage multiple views and joins, covered in _Chapter 6_.

+After _Chapter 6_, you can continue with _Part 2_ of this tutorial.
+It starts with the code in `StepByStep/static-chart`, which incorporates the suggestions from the exercises and includes some other improvements:
+* The `load()` function in `js/data.js` filters out properties that are not used (from planets and satellites).
+* The moons are no longer filtered in `js/config.js`; this is now also done in `js/data.js`, so the dataset contains only the moons that will be used.
+* The title was improved to treat Mars (two moons) and Earth (one moon) differently, since it doesn't make sense to use "the largest moons" in these cases.
+This is done in the `updatePageView()` function in `js/config.js` and by adding a `<span id="titleNumber"></span>` field in the page's `<h1>` title.